Visiting CREW? For directions and information about the CREW Trails, click here.

 - recharges the groundwater for our drinking water supply

 - offers natural flood protection

 - provides habitat for wildlife

-- and a beautiful space for public recreation
+- offers a beautiful space for public recreation

-CREW is the perfect place to visit all year round.
+The CREW Trails are perfect places to visit year round.
 Each season brings dramatic changes to the plants and animals due to variations in water levels.
-Come see baby alligators and pine lilies blooming during the fall, hawks and flycatchers nesting in the spring, the graceful swallow-tailed kites in summer, and the dramatic red maples turn red in the winter.
+Come see baby alligators and pine lilies blooming during the fall, hawks and flycatchers nesting in the spring, the graceful swallow-tailed kites in summer and the dramatic red maples in winter.

-The CREW Land & Water Trust provides guided hikes for the public, environmental education programs for kindergarten through college students, special events like our Wildflower Festival, teacher workshops, and presentations to community groups.
-We love to share the CREW story and help others understand the importance of protecting places like CREW.
+The CREW Land & Water Trust provides guided walks for the public, environmental education programs for all ages, special events for members, teacher workshops, presentations to community groups and more.
+We love to share the CREW story and help others understand the importance of protecting places like the CREW lands.

 You can have an impact on this important natural resource by becoming a member, attending one of our seasonal hikes or programs or donating to help with land acquisition and provide environmental education opportunities for all ages.
 You can also help CREW by learning more about the watershed, how it affects drinking water and helps reduce flooding, and the home it provides for wildlife and plants – then pass that knowledge on to friends and family when they visit the trails.